-In addition to the District's operations, many arid western states use surface infiltration as a management tool to prevent flooding, store excess water for future use, replenish groundwater supplies, mitigate salt water intrusion, or abate land subsidence.
+In addition to the Water Authority's operations, many arid western states use surface infiltration as a management tool to prevent flooding, store excess water for future use, replenish groundwater supplies, mitigate salt water intrusion, or abate land subsidence.
 The most economical manner of groundwater recharge is to construct a basin in alluvial material immediately adjacent to a perennial or ephemeral stream.
 This allows water to rapidly infiltrate through the basin to the unsaturated zone where it is added to the aquifer below.
 In addition to the basins, flood control dikes, swales and ditches are used to capture and convey stormwater to protect public safety.
-Examples of these facilities were detailed in the letter submitted by the Association of California Water Agencies (ACWA).
-The District fully supports ACWA's comments and requests.
+Examples of these facilities were detailed in the letter submitted by ACWA.
+The Water Authority fully supports ACWA's comments and requests.
+The Water Authority has member agencies that infiltrate storm water and recycled water into alluvial basins and would like the new rule to clarify that these infiltration basins are not WOTUS.